Identifying visible tissue in intraoperative ultrasound: a method and application: Resources And Evaluation Setup

-For the evaluation of the AS classification, our proposed method (Topol) is compared to a scan line intensity method (Thresh) and a modified VGG16 model (VGG16) \cite{Simonyan15}.
-As no existing methods are suitable for comparison, Thresh and VGG16 were used for comparison to cover both simple statistical and deep learning approaches - the specific choice of the Thresh method was motivated by \cite{Filho2006SegmentationOC} \cite{Lee2018AutomaticDO} and the use of the VGG16 architecture was motivated by \cite{Melapudi2022ExploitingAP}.
-A confusion matrix is used for the quantitative analysis, where a positive classification denotes a scanline effected by AS.
-The methods are compared in terms of Accuracy (ACC), Specificity (TNR), Sensitivity (TPR) and Precision (PPV).
-Where: True positive $TP$, true negative $TN$, false positive $FP$, false negative $FN$, $ACC=(TP+TN)/(TP+TN+FP+FN)$, $TNR=TN/(TN+FP)$, $TPR=TP/(TP+FN)$, $PPV=TP/(TP+FP)$.
+For the evaluation of the AS classification, the proposed method ($Topol$) is compared to a statistical method that uses the sum of the intensity of a scan line ($Baseline_1$), a statistical method that uses the change in the intensity of the pixels ($Baseline_2$) and a neural network $VGG16$ \cite{Simonyan15}.
+The $Baseline_1$ method was motivated by \cite{Filho2006SegmentationOC} \cite{Lee2018AutomaticDO}.
+The use of the VGG16 architecture was motivated by \cite{Melapudi2022ExploitingAP}. $Baselline_2$ is used for the ablation study, the proposed method up to the iterative filtering standard deviation.
+Confusion matrix analysis is performed, where a positive classification is for AS.
+The methods are ranked using $F_{\beta} = \frac{(1 + \beta^2) \times PPV \times TPR}{\beta^2 \times PPV + TPR}$, where PPV is a positive predictive value, and TPR is the true positive rate $\beta=0.5$ to prioritise precision over sensitivity.